ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 .. _alyvix_designer_options_components_text_detect:
 .. topic:: **Detect**

-   The text type's *Detect* mode will determine that a match was correctly made if the text scraped from the region of interest matches the condition specified in the first two fields.
+   The text type's *Detect* option will determine that a match was correctly made if the text scraped from the region of interest matches the condition specified in the first two fields.

 .. image:: images/ad_type_submenu_text_detect_sized.png